danielbodnar/awesome-stars/README.md

 ## webextension

+- [bitcrowd/tickety-tick](https://github.com/bitcrowd/tickety-tick) - A browser extension that helps you name branches and write better commit messages
 - [SimplifyJobs/webpack-ext-reloader](https://github.com/SimplifyJobs/webpack-ext-reloader) - Add hot reloading to your webpack WebExtension! 🔥
 - [hoothin/SearchJumper](https://github.com/hoothin/SearchJumper) - Yet another awesome web extension for switching search engines, can also search anything (selection text / image / link / find in page) on any engine with a simple right click or a variety of menus an
 - [garywill/BigSearch](https://github.com/garywill/BigSearch) - Browser extension.
 Definitly more than a GET/POST sender.
 Handily use search engines via a Flexible Tool!
 UI has Vimium-like feature 🌐🔍 (Pure-client.
 No 3rd-party server needed) 大术专搜 既专又广 手敲几下 纵横去往